 - A gag one happens with the network logo version on Chowder.
 Chowder scribbles on the screen and gets yelled at.
 After it's cleaned up he points over at the Cartoon Network logo and asks "What about that one?" to which Gaspatcho responds, "That one doesn't come off.
 I've tried."
 The channel icon is part of the episode, making it obvious that the logo has changed since the episode's initial airing.

 - Phineas and Ferb parodies the Disney Channel's use of this trope in "Summer Belongs to You"; a bug reading "You're watching television!" covers the bottom third of a screen a few minutes into the episode, blocking off a visual gag of Ferb providing an "idea!" sound effect using a triangle.
 Phineas takes notice of it and shoos it off the screen.

-- Global TV in Canada has started showing large pop-ups advertising Uncharted 2: Among Theives.
+- Global TV in Canada used to have large pop-ups advertising Uncharted 2: Among Thieves.

 - Internet example: Pandora radio features not only ads between songs, but full-video ads between stations.

 - SBS 6 in the Netherlands once stopped a movie in a manner that resembled a network/signal problem for a quick ad for a dance show hosted by a resident presenter.

 - Some children's preschool programming like Nick Junior and Playhouse Disney kept a solid logo in the corner of the screen, obscuring what was under them.
 There was a Dora the Explorer where Dora counted five objects for the viewer but the fifth was completely obscured by the network logo in the corner.
 Eventually networks switched to a transparent logo.

 - Nick-At-Nite puts gigantic rectangular advertisements for whatever's coming up next that block the bottom third of the screen.